inuoluwadunsimi/inuoluwadunsimi/README.md

-Hi, I’m @inuoluwadunsimi
+Hi, I’m Inuoluwadunsimi
  I am a react front-end developer driving towards fullstack development.
 I currently work majorly with react(front-end),css,tailwindcss& styled components(styling).
 I am currently learning golang for backend development.
-I am open to hiring and other forms of collaborations
+I am open to hiring and other forms of collaborations.

-Want to reach me?
-Twitter: @Inuoluwadunsiml mail:danielolaoladeinde@gmail.com
-LinkedIn : Inuoluwadunsimi Ola-oladeinde
- website: in progress....

 <!---
 inuoluwadunsimi/inuoluwadunsimi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.